ektasaini/A2-calculator/Division.md

 Then : '0' resulted.

-## Scenario:Sign rules for operands
+## Scenario: Sign rules for operands

 Given : Calculator charged and turned on